artnc/personal-website/src/blog/_posts/2016-12-26-elixir-nodejs.md

 tags: []
 comments: true
 ---
-Bilingual dictionaries and glossaries are some of the most valuable tools for learning natural languages like French.
+Bilingual dictionaries are some of the most valuable tools for learning natural languages like French.
 The idea also applies perfectly well to programming languages, and so here's the guide I wished I had before embarking on my trip to Elixir land.
-Corrections from those fluent in Elixir are welcome!
+Corrections from those more fluent in Elixir are welcome!

 ## The Elixir ecosystem

 Let's first take a look at the software that comes with Elixir.
-I personally find tooling the biggest obstacle to learning any new language; the language itself is usually more stable and straightforward.
+I find tooling the biggest obstacle to learning any new language; the language itself is usually more stable and straightforward.

 ### BEAM